Issue #114

 Twitch Ends Support for Nintendo Switch App

-In a quiet announcement posted on Twitch’s support page, the company has revealed it’s discontinuing support for the Nintendo Switch app.
+In a quiet announcement posted on Twitch’s support page (opens in a new tab), the company has revealed it’s discontinuing support for the Nintendo Switch app.

 Since its launch in late 2021, the app has been met with criticism due to several limitations.
 Notably, the lack of a chat feature forced users to rely on other devices for interaction during streams.
 Additionally, the inability to subscribe to creators and the absence of broadcasting capabilities have been flagged as significant shortcomings.